whitelilydragon/ShangMuArchitect/README.md

 # Community Suggestions

 When reporting suggestions for the game, or feature wishlists, tag them as "Feature Suggestion".
-If the developers consider the suggestion as part of the game's future updates, they will be copied here, and the opened ticket will be tagged as "Closed", to improve the visibility of critical bugs being reported on the issues page.
+If I consider the suggestion as part of the game's future updates, they will be copied here, and the opened ticket will be tagged as "Closed", to improve the visibility of critical bugs being reported on the issues page.

 ## Accepted suggestions are detailed here

 - Undo/Redo buttons on the editor HUD -LillyDragon
-- Ability to rotate tiles in 90° increments -Deckard and Treya
+- Ability to rotate tiles in 90° increments -Deckard and Treylina
 - Allow Lilac's uppercut to work on walls and ceilings in the way that it does in Freedom Planet 2 -Deckard
 - Make the d-pad snap the cursor to the editor's sidebar -Nacho
 - Difficulty tags in stage descriptions -benjistring